jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 **1. Definitions​**

-1.1 **"Application Programming Interfaces"** or **"API"** or **“Jupiter API”** means the back-end smart routing algorithm which facilitates the user’s efficient swapping of digital assets at a variety of third party trading venues, which may include object code, software libraries, software tools, sample source code, published specifications and Documentation.
+1.1 **"Application Programming Interfaces"** or **"API"** or **"Jupiter API"** means the back-end smart routing algorithm which facilitates the user's efficient swapping of digital assets at a variety of third party trading venues, which may include object code, software libraries, software tools, sample source code, published specifications and Documentation.
 Jupiter API shall include any future, updated or otherwise modified version(s) thereof furnished by Jupiter (in its sole discretion) to Licensee.

-1.2 **"Software Development Kit"** or **“SDK”** or **“Jupiter SDK”** means the ancillary tools and resources that allow the user to utilise or integrate the API.
+1.2 **"Software Development Kit"** or **"SDK"** or **"Jupiter SDK"** means the ancillary tools and resources that allow the user to utilise or integrate the API.
 Jupiter SDK shall include any future, updated or otherwise modified version(s) thereof furnished by Jupiter (in its sole discretion) to Licensee.

 1.3 **"Documentation"** includes, but is not limited to programmer guides, manuals, materials, and information appropriate or necessary for use in connection with the API.

 **2. Grant of License​**

-2.1 Subject to the terms of this Agreement, Jupiter hereby grants Licensee a limited, non-exclusive, fee-bearing, non-transferable, non-sublicensable licence to use the API or SDK during the term of this Agreement solely for the purpose of Licensee's internal development efforts to develop products or services integrating the API and/or SDK in any manner (the **Licensee’s Product**).
+2.1 Subject to the terms of this Agreement, Jupiter hereby grants Licensee a limited, non-exclusive, fee-bearing, non-transferable, non-sublicensable licence to use the API or SDK during the term of this Agreement solely for the purpose of Licensee's internal development efforts to develop products or services integrating the API and/or SDK in any manner, including without limitation for any informational, comparison, or testing purpose (the **Licensee's Product**).

 2.2 Licensee shall have no right to distribute, license (whether or not through multiple tiers) or otherwise transfer the API or SDK to any third party.

 2.3 In case of potential other API or SDK use that is not prescribed by this Agreement, please write to info@jup.ag to seek written consent.

 2.4 Representations.
 Both Parties to this Agreement are duly organized and validly existing in good standing with all requisite power and authority to enter into this Agreement and conduct its business as is now being conducted.
-Neither Party is identified on, or engages in any transactions with anyone else listed on, any sanctions list maintained by the U.S. Department of the Treasury’s Office of Foreign Asset Control (“OFAC”) and have shared with each other a copy of their Articles of Incorporation and Significant Shareholder list.
+Neither Party is identified on, or engages in any transactions with anyone else listed on, any sanctions list maintained by the U.S. Department of the Treasury's Office of Foreign Asset Control ("OFAC") and have shared with each other a copy of their Articles of Incorporation and Significant Shareholder list.

-2.5 By providing access to the API and the SDK, Jupiter is solely providing a back-end technical service to the Licensee which allows the Licensee to provide swap-related services to end users of the Licensee’s products or services.
+2.5 By providing access to the API and the SDK, Jupiter is solely providing a back-end technical service to the Licensee which allows the Licensee to provide swap-related services to end users of the Licensee's products or services.
 Jupiter is not a party to any agreement for swap-related services between the Licensee, its end users, any counterparty or trading venue where swaps are performed, nor any trustee, custodian, bailee, manager, administrator or service provider in respect of any digital asset or otherwise.

 2.6 Independent Contractor Relationship.
 The relationship between the Parties is that of independent contractors.
 Nothing in this Agreement shall be construed to create anything like the relationship of an employer and employee, joint venture, partnership, or joint association.